How To Grow Marigolds From Seed To Bloom

-Because Marigolds are drought tolerant they may not need watering every single day.
-However that doesn’t mean you should never water them.
+Because the Marigold plant is drought tolerant they may not need watering every single day.
+However, that doesn’t mean you should never water them.
 Here in the deep south where the heat and humidity keep us indoors, I water my flower beds about every other day or every three days if we have had rain.

 Watch my Facebook video below for how to deadhead marigolds.